jadezlee/sineWaves/README.md

 # sineWaves
 Generative art created with sine waves.
-Inspiration derived from code created by Daniel Schiffman.
+Inspiration derived from code created by Daniel Schiffman on Processing.
 Original code modified to add a wave class to be able to add as many waves as wanted with different amplitudes, periods, theta, etxc.